 At COVID-19 Alert Level 2:

 The sale and purchase agreement sets out what happens if one party is not able to settle.
-The agreement may allow one party to cancel the agreement and / or seek compensation if the other party can’t complete the sale.
+The agreement may allow one party to cancel the agreement and/or seek compensation if the other party can’t complete the sale.

-But these clauses do not usually take into account the unprecedented situation of the response to COVID-19.
+However, these clauses do not usually take into account the unprecedented situation of the response to COVID-19.
 The legal position may not be clear in the particular circumstances.
 It is best to get in touch with your lawyer to talk about options.

 It is best to discuss what to do with your lawyer.
 The ideal solution is to negotiate and reach an agreement with the other person involved.
 Real estate agents are also able to help with these negotiations.